What is the role of an HR Supervisor?

 Other Questions about HR Supervisor

-- How do I develop the skills necessary to become an HR Supervisor?
+- What type of communication skills are necessary to be an HR Supervisor?